GoogleChromeLabs/bubblewrap/packages/cli/README.md

 ```

 Options:
-  - `--apkFile`: path to the APK file to be isntalled.
+  - `--apkFile`: path to the APK file to be installed.
 Defaults to `./app-release-signed.apk`.
   - `--verbose`: prints the adb command being executed.

 ## `help`